 Difference between Native American PTACs and State PTACs

 The core reason for the existence of Native American PTACs (NAPTACs) can be summed up in one word: Sovereignty.
 The relationship between federally recognized Tribes and the United States is one between sovereign nations.
 This “government-to-government” principle, which is grounded in the United States Constitution, has helped to shape the long history of relations between the federal government and Tribal nations.

 Tribal sovereignty ensures that any decisions about the Tribes with regard to their property and citizens are made with their participation and consent.
 There are 566 federal recognized Tribes (276 of which are serviced by Native PTAC) which enjoy a government to government relationship with the federal government.
 These domestic sovereign nations have the authority to function similar to the federal government.
 That is, to govern their lands as sovereigns.
 No two Tribal nations are the same.

-Is there a difference in the type of knowledge and service the Native PTAC provides?
+Is there a difference in the type of knowledge and service the NAPTACs provide?

-There answer to this is both yes and no. Native PTAC provides all of the same services as WA PTAC offers: As items listed and required in the Cooperative Agreement, workshops, seminars, SAM registration, marketing review, certification assistance, Bid Match, networking, etc.
+There answer to this is both yes and no. NAPTACs provide all of the same services as state and regional PTACs offer: As items listed and required in the Cooperative Agreement, workshops, seminars, SAM registration, marketing review, certification assistance, Bid Match, networking, etc.

-Here are a few areas where Native PTAC differs from WA PTAC and may assist in:
+Here are a few areas where NAPTACs differ from state and regional PTACs and may assist in:

 - Understanding of laws and certifications specific to Native (individually or tribal owned) Business